utkarshpandya99/Fingerprint-Denoising-and-Inpainting/README.md

 The Gprof analysis is also attached here as Gprof_results.txt as a reference.

 The serial code in fingerprintDenoisingAndInpaintingSerial.c is commented extensively so that every part of the code is explained in as much as possible in simple words.

+The Fingerprint_naive_parallel.cu is the naive parallel implementation in CUDA C. The functions that are selected for parallelization are gaborconvolution, ndconvolutionsincos and ndconvolutionorient due to their high time consumption evident in Gprof.

 Regards.
 Thanks for reading.